Luke Cole

-Luke Winthrop Cole (July 15, 1962 - June 6, 2009) was an environmental lawyer and the co-founder of the Center on Race, Poverty & the Environment, in San Francisco, California.
-He was a pioneer in the environmental justice movement and used his legal knowledge to combat illegal environmental action against disadvantaged communities.
+Luke Winthrop Cole (July 15, 1962 – June 6, 2009) was an American environmental lawyer and the co-founder of the Center on Race, Poverty & the Environment, in San Francisco, California.
+He was a pioneer in the environmental justice movement.

 Education and personal life

 Luke Winthrop Cole was born on July 15, 1962, in North Adams, Massachusetts, to Herbert Cole and Alexandra Chappell Cole.
 Cole was raised with his three siblings, Peter, Thomas, and Sarah in Manhattan, and Nigeria then moved to Santa Barbara in 1968 as a result of his fathers career.
 In the 1972–1973 school year Cole spent the year split between Ghana and Kenya.
 Cole graduated high school from the Phillips Academy, a private boarding school in Andover Massachusetts.

 Herbert Cole, Lukes father, was an emeritus professor of art history at UC Santa Barbara.
 While his mother Alexandra Cole, was an architectural preservationist.